speckleworks/SpeckleServer/readme.md

        $ git clone https://github.com/speckleworks/SpeckleServer.git
        $ cd SpeckleServer
-       $ npm install
+       $ sudo npm install

 5) Follow the instructions in `.env-base` file to configure your server.
+Use `sudo nano .env` to edit.

 6) Start mongo (create a folder somewhere to store the db):

-       $ mongodb --dbpath /path/to/some/folder
+       $ sudo mongodb --dbpath /path/to/some/folder

-7) Start redis in another terminal:
+7) Start redis in another terminal.
+You might need to restart server instance after this step.

        $ redis-server

 8) Check that both mongo and redis are running OK and that you can connect to them with these two clients:

-       $ mongo
+       $ service mongodb status
-       $ redis-cli
+       $ redis-cli ping

 9) Start Speckle in a third terminal:

-       $ node server.js
+       $ sudo node server.js

+Check that you can registre a new account on you Speckle server.
+If not the first thing to try is to restart it an redo step 8 and 9.

 ## API
 [API docs are here](https://speckleworks.github.io/SpeckleSpecs/) - they are a good overview of what you can do with the speckle server.